NOAA-GFDL/CEFI-regional-MOM6/docs/source/BuildMOM6.rst

    brew install git
    brew install git-lfs

-For Windows users, we recommend installing `WSL <https://learn.microsoft.com/en-us/windows/wsl/install>`__ (Windows Subsystem for Ubuntu and Linux), and following the above steps to install the prerequisite software.
+For ** Windows users**, we recommend installing `WSL <https://learn.microsoft.com/en-us/windows/wsl/install>`__ (Windows Subsystem for Ubuntu and Linux), and following the above steps to install the prerequisite software.
 Alternatively users can opt for the Docker container approach.
 See :ref:`Container-Based Quick Start Guide <_QuickstartC>` for more details.

 After completing installation, continue to the :ref:`next section <DownloadMOM6>` to download the CEFI-regional-MOM6.